cscart/sdk/README.md

   cart-directory        Path to CS-Cart installation directory

 Options:
+  -d, --delete          Files and directories will be moved instead of being copied.
   -h, --help            Display this help message
   -q, --quiet           Do not output any message
   -V, --version         Display this application version